 Research and knowledge exchange

-Jennifer’s research has been published in a range of peer-reviewed academic journals, and she has been the recipient of a number of national and international awards for her research and consultancy work including: the Canadian Sociological Association’s Outstanding Graduating Student Award (2015); Merit Award from Alberta Justice & Solicitor General (2014); North American Society for the Sociology of Sport Doctoral and Masters Research Awards (2014 & 2008); and the British Olympic Foundation Award (2006).
+My research has been published in a range of peer-reviewed academic journals, and I have been fortunate enough to receive a number of national and international awards for research and consultancy work including: the Canadian Sociological Association’s Outstanding Graduating Student Award (2015); Merit Award from Alberta Justice & Solicitor General (2014); North American Society for the Sociology of Sport Doctoral and Masters Research Awards (2014 & 2008); and the British Olympic Foundation Award (2006).

 Teaching and subject expertise

-Jennifer supervises research students in areas of social philosophy; socio-legal studies; philosophy & sociology of sport; social philosophy of education; bioethics; human rights.
+I am available to supervise research students in areas of social philosophy; socio-legal studies; medical humanities; philosophy & sociology of sport; social philosophy of education; bioethics; human rights.

 Current Doctoral Students: